ZeusWPI/OBUS/docs/GETTING_STARTED.md

 ### Receiving game updates

-It's possible to use the current state of the game in your module: the amount of strikes (in microseconds), amount of allowed strikes and time left regularly get broadcast to all modules.
-That way, you can spice up your puzzle, for example by making the defuser press a button when the timer has a `1` in it, or by having the instructions in the manual vary based on the amount of strikes.
+It's possible to use the current state of the game in your module: the amount of strikes, amount of allowed strikes and time left (in milliseconds) regularly get broadcast to all modules.
+That way, you can spice up your puzzle, for example by making the defuser press a button when the countdown timer has a `1` in it, or by having the instructions in the manual vary based on the amount of strikes.

-TODO how will we do this?
+See `docs/snippet.timeleft.cpp` for how to use the time remaining on the countdown timer in your module.

 ### Using info modules in your puzzle/needy modules